 - How to Obtain a Green Card Through Employment – Immigration Attorney Carl Shusterman (former INS Attorney, 1976-82) explains the EB-1, EB-2, EB-3 and EB-4 preference categories and how to obtain permanent residence through each of these categories.
 He describes the PERM process, national interest waivers and Schedule A occupations.

-- Green Cards Through Employment: An Overview – Immigration Attorney Carl Shusterman (Former INS Attorney 1976-82) gives an overview concerning employment-based immigration to the United States.
+Green Cards Through Employment: An Overview – Overview concerning employment-based immigration to the United States.

-Visa Bulletin: Employment-Based Categories – Attorney Carl Shusterman explains the movement of the employment-based priority dates on the monthly State Department Visa Bulletin.
+- Visa Bulletin: Employment-Based Categories – Explains the movement of the employment-based priority dates on the monthly State Department Visa Bulletin.

 EB-1 Priority Workers